 Lawn care and maintenance of ornamental grass types — such as St. Augustine grass or Bermuda grass, which is often used for golf courses — takes time and effort, but you might not have much of it if you have a family, due to heavy foot traffic caused by pets or children playing on the grass.

 This means all of your maintenance efforts to keep a healthy lush lawn, will be for nothing.

 So, what would be the solution to this problem?
 Enter and get to know the best low-maintenance lawns instead of wasting your time on a more traditional lawn.

 We’ll walk you through everything you need to know on low-maintenance grasses, including the best types for every climate.

-If you want to get straight to it, these are my favorite low-maintenance lawn types:
+If you want to get straight to it, these are my favorite types of lawns that require less maintenance: